Headlabs/to-do/to-do.md

 Here's a list of stuff we have to do.

 ### January
-- [ ] Landing page design for VR QA site.
+- [ ] 19th - Landing page design for VR QA site.
-- [ ] Write the business-concept.
+- [ ] 20th - Write the business-concept.
-- [ ] Write the company-summary.
+- [ ] 21st - Write the company-summary.
-- [ ] Write the executive-summary.
+- [ ] 22nd - Write the executive-summary.
-- [ ] Write the financing-needs.
+- [ ] 23rd - Write the financing-needs.
-- [ ] Write the marketing-strategy.
+- [ ] 24th - Write the marketing-strategy.
-- [ ] Write the products-and-services.
+- [ ] 25th - Write the products-and-services.
-- [ ] Write the staff-and-management.
+- [ ] 26th - Write the staff-and-management.
-- [ ] Write the strategy-for-the-business.
+- [ ] 27th - Write the strategy-for-the-business.
+- [ ] 28th - ONGOING - Work on the [Startup Capital To Do](startup-capital-to-do.md)

 ### February
 - [ ] Schedule a time to review the busines plan as a team.